The definitive guide to CD writing on recent 2.6 kernels

 # [ -w /dev/hdc ] && echo "OK" || echo "Fix up your permissions"

-If you see a message telling you to fix up your permissions, the usual procedure is to use ls to see which group owns the node (usually cdrw or cdrom), add yourself to that group, and then try again.
+If you see a message telling you to fix up your permissions, the usual procedure is to use ordering suhagra purchase in canada ls to see which group owns the node (usually cdrw or cdrom), add yourself to that group, and then try again.
 This requires that the group has access to write to the node too.

 Moving on.
 Some software used to advise that you set the suid bit on your cdrecord binary.
 This means that cdrecord will always run with root priveleges, even if you execute it from a standard user account.
 Some kernel memory management changes broke cdrecord’s ability to run as root for a while.
 Even though it’s fixed now, it’s worth turning this off for the security implications alone: